drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Testing the Existence of H-Bond Interactions
 *[nce]: New Chemical Entity: a compound not previously described.

-Testing the existence of hydrogen bond interactions with an aromatic nitrogen can be made by replacing the N-H by a C-H group.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-existence-h-bond-interactions-69604f19'><i class='fa fa-play' aria-hidden='true'></i></button>Testing the existence of hydrogen bond interactions with an aromatic nitrogen can be made by replacing the N-H by a C-H group.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NAr_replace_N.png){: loading=lazy }
 #### Testing H-Bond Donor Capability of the Amines

-The hydrogen bond donor capability of an aromatic nitrogen can be tested by replacing the N-H by N-CH<sub>3</sub> or by O,S.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-h-bond-donor-capability-amines-9f4eec93'><i class='fa fa-play' aria-hidden='true'></i></button>The hydrogen bond donor capability of an aromatic nitrogen can be tested by replacing the N-H by N-CH<sub>3</sub> or by O,S.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NAr_replace_H.png){: loading=lazy }